CNES/S1Tiling/docs/developers.rst

   found several possible inputs that lead to a product.
 - :class:`Step <s1tiling.libs.steps.Step>` is the main class for steps
   that execute an OTB application.
+- :class:`AnyProducerStep <s1tiling.libs.steps.AnyProducerStep>` is the
+  main class for steps that execute a Python function.
 - :class:`ExecutableStep <s1tiling.libs.steps.ExecutableStep>` is the
   main class for steps that execute an external application.
 - :class:`AbstractStep <s1tiling.libs.steps.AbstractStep>` is the root